Vikaash07/machine-learning/README.md

 To enhance the accuracy and robustness of the prediction model, a continuous improvement process can be implemented.
 This includes periodic updates to the training dataset, incorporating the latest available data, refining feature selection techniques, and exploring advanced machine learning algorithms.
 Regular model evaluation and validation against new data will help ensure its reliability in predicting future Olympic medal counts.

 Conclusion:
 The machine learning prediction model described above offers a data-driven approach to forecast medal counts in upcoming Olympic years.
-By leveraging historical data and relevant
+By leveraging historical data and relevant the model can provide valuable insights into the potential performance of participating countries.
+Continuous refinement and improvement of the model will enhance its predictive accuracy, making it a useful tool for strategic planning and decision-making in the context of the Olympic Games.